Renia274/Implementation-of-reinforcement-learning-in-5G-networks/README.md

 To install and use this code, follow these steps:

     Clone the repository to your local machine
-    Install the required dependencies (listed in requirements.txt) Run the code using the command python main.py
+    Install the required dependencies an tools (listed in requirements.txt) Run the code using the command python3 DQN.py

-Once the code is running, you can adjust the RL parameters and network settings as needed to optimize performance.
+Once the code is running, you can adjust the RL parameters(self.EPISODES,self.env._max_episode_steps)  and network settings(TxPowerGnb1Bwp0,TxPowerGnb1Bwp1 TxPowerGnb1Bwp2,TxPowerGnb1Bwp3,double centralFrequencyBand,bandwidthBand) as needed to optimize performance.

 Algorithm and Network Description